 Call Life Force Chiropractic Today!

 If you are a resident of Glen Burnie, MD or the surrounding area and you are experiencing sciatic nerve pain, do not hesitate to contact Life Force Chiropractic - a clinic known for its effective alternative treatment options.
 Its focus is on patients' wellbeing, and it offers a rediscovery of health and wellness.
-Give us a call today to make an appointment with one of our specialists.
+Give us a call at (410) 760-4141today to make an appointment with one of our specialists.